25 Best HIDDEN GEMS of Rome That You Cannot Miss

 This ancient Roman structure dates back to Emperor Hadrian’s times – around the year 130.
 Emperor Hadrian commissioned the construction of the building to dedicate it to his beloved wife, Vibia Sabina.
 Vibia Sabina was not only beloved by her husband but the people of Rome.

 Vibia Sabina unfortunately never saw the completed work as she passed away in 136.
 This building’s construction was completed by the son and successor, Antoninus Pius, in 145 A.C. and dedicated to his father, Emperor Hadrian.
-Both Emperor Hadrian and Vibia Sabina were defied after their passings.
+Both Emperor Hadrian and Vibia Sabina were defied after their deaths.

 The last remains of the original relic are the eleven Corinthian columns and a wall that is now built into the adjacent Palazzo della Dogana di Terra; a 17th-century building for goods arriving in Rome.